8r14z/coding-interview-prep/README.md

 # Everything You Need For Coding Interviews

+This is a notebook when practicing for code interviews.
+This helps I landed offers at
+- Amazon
+- Facebook
+- Google
+- Snapchat
+- ...

 ### Data Structure and Algorithms Courses
 - [MIT 6.006 Introduction to Algorithms](courses/mit_6006.md)
 - [MIT 6.046J Design and Analysis of Algorithms](courses/mit_6046.md)